-1. Strong Stems – Look for pumpkin seed varieties that will have thick, well-attached stems that stand out from the competition.
+How to Choose the Best Pumpkin Seed Varieties For Planting1.
+Strong Stems – Look for pumpkin seed varieties that produce thick, well-attached stems that stand out from the competition.
 Customers will naturally shy away from pumpkins that have short and flimsy stems and gravitate towards pumpkins with impressive, dark, thick stems.
-Pictured: Cronus and Gladiator

 Pictured: Aladdin and Kratos.